Dhghomon/easy_rust/README.md

 One succeeded!
 Our `math()` function will only accept good input now.

 The next step is to write the actual calculator.
-This is the interesting part about test-driven development: the actual writing starts much later.
+This is the interesting part about having tests first: the actual code starts much later.
 First we will put the logic together for the calculator.
 We want the following:

 - All empty spaces should be removed.
 This is easy with `.filter()`
 - The input should turn into a `Vec` with all the inputs. `+` doesn't need to be an input, but when the program sees `+` it should know that the number is done.
 For example, the input `11+1` should do something like this: 1) See `1`, push it into an empty string.
 2) See another 1, push it into the string (it is now "11").
 3) See a `+`, know the number has ended.
 It will push the string into the vec, then clear the string.
 - The program must count the number of `-`.
 An odd number (1, 3, 5...) will mean subtract, an even number (2, 4, 6...) will mean add.
 So "1--9" should give 10, not -8.
 - The program should remove anything after the last number. `5+5+++++----` is made out of all the characters in `OKAY_CHARACTERS`, but it should turn to `5+5`.
 This is easy with `.trim_end_matches()`, where you remove anything that matches at the end of a `&str`.

 (By the way, `.trim_end_matches()` and `.trim_start_matches()` used to be `trim_right_matches()` and `trim_left_matches()`.
-But then people noticed that some languages write from right to left (Persian, Hebrew, Arabic, etc.) so right and left would be wrong.
+But then people noticed that some languages go from right to left (Persian, Hebrew, etc.) so right and left were wrong.
 You might still see the older names in some code but they are the same thing.)

 First we just want to pass all the tests.
 After we pass the tests, we can "refactor".
-Refactor means to make the code better, usually through things like structs and enums and methods.
+Refactor means to make code better, usually through things like structs and enums and methods.
 Here is our code to make the tests pass:

 ```rust
 const OKAY_CHARACTERS: &str = "1234567890+- ";